 The teaching staff spend a few minutes each day writing brief notes that describe what children say & do and how they behave in various situations.
-The COR is completed in the course of everyday activities, and is a true reflection on what the children can do.
+The COR is completed during everyday activities and is a true reflection on what the children can do.
 Therefore, the assessment is seamlessly integrated with teaching and planning.
-Teachers compile and analyze the notes to provide a comprehensive portrait of each child's developmental gains as well as the progress of the group as a whole.
+Teachers compile and analyze the notes to provide a comprehensive portrait of each child's developmental gains as well as the progress of the group.
 The information gained will assist teachers with planning appropriate activities/lessons for the children.
 Child progress is shared with parents twice per year (usually in November and April).